 We’ve released a new printed booklet on Planning for Your Future.
 This title is for adults in British Columbia who want to plan for their future.
 It covers arrangements you can put in place now, to prepare for a time when you’re unable to handle your own affairs.
 It explains your options for planning in four areas: health care and personal care, as well as financial affairs and legal matters.
 The information is current to May 2019.

-“I was born with a gene that gives me a coin flip’s chance of getting Huntington’s Disease.
+“I was born with a gene that gives me a coin-flip’s chance of getting Huntington’s Disease.
 It’s a horrible, incurable affliction, and if I get it I frankly don’t want to suffer like my mom did.
-After consulting with both my family doctor and a lawyer, I’ve signed an advance directive saying that if I test positive for Huntington’s, I want certain things to happen — and not happen — in the course of my end-of-life care.”
+After consulting with both my family doctor and a lawyer, I’ve signed an advance directive saying: if I test positive for Huntington’s, I want certain things to happen — and not happen — in my end-of-life care.